OzAmram/HGCalShowers/README.md

 This geometry can then be used to convert the HGCal NTuples into the h5 file format with the `convert_showers.py` script.
-The h5 files have the dimension (NShowers, NLayers, NVoxels).
+The h5 files have two keys: 'showers', with dimension (NShowers, NLayers, NVoxels), and 'gen_info', with dimension (NShowers, 3).
+The 3 entries for the 'gen_info' key are the energy, eta and phi of the gen particle creating the shower.
 NVoxels is the max voxels in a layer, across all the layers, meaning many layers are zero padded.
 These h5 files can then be used to train your preferred generative model.